charto/cwait/README.md

 This allows for example limiting simultaneous downloads with minor changes to existing code.
 Just wrap your existing "download finished" promise and use it as before.

+This is a tiny library with no dependencies, usable both in browsers and Node.js.

 Usage
 -----

+Create a new `TaskQueue` passing it whatever `Promise` constructor you're using (ES6, Bluebird, some other shim...) and the maximum number of promise-returning functions to run concurrently.
+Then just call `queue.wrap(<function>)` instead of `<function>` to limit simultaneous execution.

+Simple Node.js example:

 ```typescript
 import * as Promise from 'bluebird';